NinaZumel/NinaZumel.github.io/_books/2021-06-15-inn-at-the-spessart.md

 ---

-*The Inn at the Spessart* was one of three collections of *märchen* written by poet and Romantic Wilhelm Hauff.
+*The Inn at the Spessart* was one of three collections of *märchen* written by nineteenth century poet and Romantic Wilhelm Hauff.
+The version
-The version I read was from *Tales of Wilhelm Hauff*, as translated by S. Mendel.
+I read was from *Tales of Wilhelm Hauff*, as translated by S. Mendel in 1886.
 This is one of the earliest complete collections of Hauff's *märchen* in English, and it's charming.

 All of the individual stories are wonderful, and the fairy-tale-like framing story is charming, too.
 Includes one of Hauff's most famous tales, "The Cold Heart" (Das Kalte Herz).